-Treating the sun as a real human being, the poet speaks to the sun in an informal way using colloquial expressions.
-He rebukes the sun because the sun has appeared to spoil the good time he is having with his beloved.
+Treating the sun as a real human being in this excerpt, the poet speaks to the sun in an informal way, using colloquial expressions.
+He rebukes the sun because it has appeared to spoil the good time he is having with his beloved.
 Further, he orders the “saucy pedantic sun” to go away.

 “And the trees all died.
 They were orange trees.
 I don’t know why they died, they just died.
 Something wrong with the soil possibly or maybe the stuff we got from the nursery wasn’t the best.
 We complained about it.
 So we’ve got thirty kids there, each kid had his or her own little tree to plant and we’ve got these thirty dead trees.
 All these kids looking at these little brown sticks, it was depressing.”

-Sometimes writers repeat their chosen words or phrases to achieve an artistic effect.
-Read the following example from “ A Tale of Two Cities” by Charles Dickens:
+Sometimes writers repeat their chosen words or phrases to achieve an artistic effect, such as in the following example from A Tale of Two Cities, by Charles Dickens:

 “It was the best of times, it was the worst of times, it was the age of wisdom, it was the age of foolishness, it was the epoch of belief, it was the epoch of incredulity, it was the season of Light, it was the season of Darkness, it was the spring of hope, it was the winter of despair.”

-By repeating the phrase “It was…” throughout the passage, the writer ensures that the readers will give more consideration to characteristic of the “age” they are going to read about in the novel.
+By repeating the phrase “It was the …” throughout the passage, the writer ensures that the readers will give more consideration to the characteristic of the era they are going to read about in the novel.

 Function of Diction

-In literature, writers choose words to create and convey a typical mood, tone and atmosphere to their readers.
-A writer’s choice of words and his selection of graphic words not only affects the reader’s attitude but also conveys the writer’s feelings toward the literary work.
-Moreover, poetry is known for its unique diction that separates it from prose.
-Usually, a poetic diction is marked by the use of figures of speech, rhyming words etc.
+In literature, writers choose words to create and convey a typical mood, tone, and atmosphere to their readers.
+A writer’s choice of words, and his selection of graphic words, not only affect the reader’s attitude, but also conveys the writer’s feelings toward the literary work.
+Moreover, poetry is known for its unique diction, which separates it from prose.
+Usually, a poetic diction is marked by the use of figures of speech, rhyming words, and other devices.